-Q: I see your mayo is Kosher.
+Q: I see your vegan mayo is Kosher.
 Who is it certified by?

-A: Yes, our Mayo is Orthodox Union Certified.
+A: Yes, our vegan mayo is Orthodox Union Certified.
 These products are manufactured under the supervision of the Kashruth Division of the Orthodox Union and are kosher when bearing the symbol OU located on the label.

-Q: I have an allergy, are the mayo manufactured in a facility that contains dairy, eggs, or nuts?
+Q: I have an allergy, is the vegan mayo manufactured in a facility that contains dairy, eggs, or nuts?

-A: Our Primal Kitchen Mayo contain eggs and are manufactured in a shared facility and on a shared line with other products that contain most of the 8 major allergens.
+A: Our Primal Kitchen Vegan Mayo is manufactured in a shared facility and on a shared line with other products that contain most of the 8 major allergens.
 They have an allergen control program with specific cleaning and testing protocols to avoid allergen residues.

 Q: What is the Cold Weather notice?